MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

     >If you're an existing Viva Insights customer, refer to the note in the [Introduction](../introduction-to-advanced-insights.md) for more information about using the new platform.

 2. Under **Query setup**:
     1. Optional: Name your query.
-Queries are assigned a default name, which follow this format: Query type, user ID, date, and time.
+Queries are assigned a default name, which follows this format: Query type, user ID, date, and time.
 Make sure the name is unique.
     1. Optional: Select a **Time period**.
 This field defaults to **Last 3 months**, but you can select another time period you want your query to analyze.
-Pick from **Last 1 year**, **Last 6 months**, **Last 1 month**, or a custom date range.
-If you choose a custom date range, use the date picker to select the range you want to analyze.
+Pick from **Last 1 year**, **Last 6 months**, **Last 1 month**, or a **Custom** date range.
+If you choose a **Custom** date range, use the date picker to select the range you want to analyze.
     :::image type="content" source="../images/person-query-timeperiod.png" alt-text="Setup help with link to video, sample, and walk-through above Query setup":::
     :::image type="content" source="../images/person-query-timeperiod-datepicker.png" alt-text="Setup help with link to video, sample, and walk-through above Query setup":::
     1. Optional: Set the query to automatically update by checking the **Auto-refresh** box.
 When you select the auto-refresh option, your query automatically runs and computes a new result every Viva Insights gets updated collaboration data for licensed people.
 This option is unchecked by default, but you can check it on any query where the **Time period** isn’t customized.